montoyo/webdisplays/README.md

 # WebDisplays for Minecraft 1.12.2
-This is the unfinished port of the WebDisplays mod for Minecraft 1.12.2.
-The text below is my "TODO" list.
+This is the WebDisplays mod for Minecraft 1.12.2.
+Even though the source code is public, it is not an "open source" project.
+Read the "LICENSE" file for more informations.

+### Wiki
+* The Wiki that details all blocks/items can be found on my website https://montoyo.net/wdwiki/

 ### Things before release
-* Add IsEmitting and GetEmissionArray
-* Do some nice screenshots
-* "Anti-9minecraft"
-* Update website
-* Publish
+* Release ready.
+Targeted release date: 17/02/2018.

 ### Delayed things
 * Plugin API